ch4nd4n/chandankumar.com/content/posts/2021-10-20-azure-functions-node.md

 ---
-title: 'Resolved: Issue with Microsoft Azure Functions connecting to CosmosDB'
+title: 'Issue with Microsoft Azure Functions connecting to CosmosDB'
 slug: /article/azure-cosmos-outputdocument-binding-issue
-date: 2021-10-17T10:32:11.829Z
+date: 2021-10-30T01:00:00Z
-description: 'Resolved: Issue with Microsoft Azure Functions connecting to CosmosDB'
+description: 'Issue with Microsoft Azure Functions connecting to CosmosDB'
 tags:
   - JavaScript
   - Azure
 ---

-This one a pesky annoying issue that ate up a lot of my time.
-The solution was just deletion of couple of lines.
+This one was a pesky annoying issue that ate up a lot of my time.
+The solution was just deletion of a line.
+I couldn't find the exact issue on stackoverflow, but there were some hints.
+Like generated JSON has issues.

 While following Azure Documentation on connecting Azure function with Cosmos DB, I ran into following error.